EOEPCA/deployment-guide/docs/building-blocks/notification-automation.md

 - **Knative Serving** for deploying your own serverless functions on top (see [Writing automations](#writing-automations))
 - **Knative Eventing** for event routing and delivery
 - **Kourier** as the cluster-internal ingress for Knative services (enabled via the Knative Serving CR, not installed separately)
-- **GitHub webhook source** that turns inbound webhooks into CloudEvents
+- **Webhook source** that turns inbound GitHub/GitLab webhooks into CloudEvents, with optional multi-project routing
 - **API Server Source** that turns Kubernetes API events into CloudEvents
 - **CloudEvents player** for inspecting events flowing through a broker
 - **Emailer sink** that sends an email when it receives a CloudEvent